A successful Mount Mercy student is confident, caring, quick to lend a hand, happy with who they are, and excited about

 The clearest measurement of student success at Mount Mercy and in the “real world” is provided by two impressive numbers:

 These achievements are a testament to the drive and dedication of our students as well as the high level of career preparation afforded by a hands-on liberal arts and pre-professional education.

 A small, active campus like Mount Mercy’s is the ideal place to build leadership skills.
 Each of our more than 30 clubs and organizations needs a president, vice president and secretary.
 Service trips need team leaders.
 Residence halls need activity coordinators, residence advisors and midnight pingpong tournament organizers.

 An NAIA Champions of Character school, Mount Mercy athletes pair time on the practice field with community service.
-In 2008, the women's volleyball team along with the men's and women's cross country teams were given the Buffalo Funds Five Star Award, a national award honoring coaches and student-athletes who exhibit exceptional character values.
-In 2009, the men's and women's cross country teams were given the same national service award.
+In previous years, the women's volleyball team along with the men's and women's cross country teams were given the Buffalo Funds Five Star Award, a national award honoring coaches and student-athletes who exhibit exceptional character values.
+Mount Mercy athletes focus on not only sports and academics, but also conduct in competition and character training, recognition, and promotion.